A variant of SARS-CoV-2, the virus that causes COVID-19, is spreading fast in parts of the UK. Read how this variant can affect you.

 Last reviewed at:

-The COVID-19 (COronaVIrus Disease-2019) outbreak, caused by the severe acute respiratory syndrome coronavirus (SARS-CoV-2), spread rapidly from China to almost the entire world, affecting millions of people across 199 countries.
-We are sure you all know by now that the hallmark signs of COVID-19 are...
+The COVID-19 (COronaVIrus Disease-2019), caused by the severe acute respiratory syndrome coronavirus (SARS-CoV-2), spread rapidly from China to almost the entire world, affecting millions of people across 199 countries.
+We are sure you all know by now that the hallmark signs of COVID-19 are fever, c...
 Read Article

 Most Popular Articles

-Do you have a question on Covid-19 or Covid-19 Pandemic?Ask a Doctor Online
+Do you have a question on Coronavirus or Severe Acute Respiratory Syndrome?Ask a Doctor Online